noaione/yuusha-shoukan-ln/sources/v09/chapter1.md

 judgment, Shallow Vernal’s voice was clearly filled with anger as she told them that that is the only things she will not tolerate...

 “...Well then, let’s do it this way.
-“I will go over there and see things for myself”.
+I _will_ go over there and see things for myself.
 Though I say that, it’s not my true body that will go over there.
 I will send... one of the clones I created for personal use.”

 [You are coming to my world?
 Isn’t that against the “contract” we made before?]

 “Yes, that’s right.
-That’s why, in return for your willingness to accept this breach in contract, I will add a new clause in a contract that “I will never harm your Singularity”.
+That’s why, in return for your willingness to accept this breach in contract, I will add a new clause in a contract that ‘I will never harm your Singularity.’
 How about that?”

 [...Fumu.]